Roy Hodgson: Return to Inter, Grasshoppers

 In February 1999, Glenn Hoddle was dismissed as England manager and Hodgson was considered an outside chance for the job.
-Ultimately, it went to Kevin Keegan.
-Shortly after, Austria were beaten 9–0 by Spain in a Euro 2000 qualifier and manager Herbert Prohaska resigned.
+Ultimately, Kevin Keegan was appointed.
+Shortly after, Austria were defeated 9–0 by Spain in a Euro 2000 qualifier and manager Herbert Prohaska resigned.
 Hodgson was shortlisted to become the next manager, but the role went instead to Otto Barić.
 Hodgson then returned to Inter as technical director and had a brief second stint as caretaker, before returning to Switzerland to coach Grasshoppers for a season.
 He led the team to a fourth-placed finish in the 1999–2000 Nationalliga A in both the league and the subsequent championship play-off league.
 After Kevin Keegan resigned as manager of the England national football team in October 2000, Hodgson was one of three shortlisted candidates to take over; however, after having agreed to move to Copenhagen prior to the FA showing interest in interviewing him for the position, he was obliged to refuse any offer and the job went to Sven-Göran Eriksson.